-There are many variations of vinegar barbecue sauce.
-Some are simply vinegar with a little brown sugar and salt.
-Others include a bit of tomato.
+There are many variations of this sauce.
+Some contain just vinegar and peppers, and others include a little brown sugar and salt, and maybe a bit of tomato.
 My favorite recipe uses just a touch of cayenne pepper for excitement!
 Here's how I do it.

 Mix the ingredients until the sugar is dissolved.
 This sauce really improves if it is allowed to rest for a day or two, which gives the flavors a chance to blend.